GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 systemctl enable strongswan
 ```

-# Configuring a dynamic (BGP) IPsec VPN tunnel with strongSwan and Bird
+# Configuring a dynamic (BGP) IPsec VPN tunnel with strongSwan and BIRD

 In this example, a dynamic (BGP)-based VPN uses a VTI interface.
 This guide is based
 on the official [strongSwan wiki](https://wiki.strongswan.org/projects/strongswan/wiki/RouteBasedVPN#VTI-Devices-on-Linux).